Owen Franks

-Owen Thomas Franks (born 23 December 1987) is a New Zealand rugby player who currently plays for Hurricanes in the Super Rugby competition.
+Owen Thomas Franks (born 23 December 1987) is a New Zealand rugby player who currently plays for Crusaders in the Super Rugby competition.
 His usual position is tighthead prop.

 Franks has previously represented the Canterbury Rugby Football Union in the Mitre 10 Cup, the Crusaders in the international Super Rugby competition and New Zealand at international level.
 He made his debut for New Zealand in 2009 and played 108 tests across a 10-year period, making him one of the most-capped rugby players of all time.
 He was a member of the squads that won the 2011 and 2015 Rugby World Cups, and is one of only 21 players who have won the Rugby World Cup on multiple occasions.
 Franks did not score any points for New Zealand during his international career.
+He holds the record for most international caps without scoring any points in a game.

 Career

 Early career

 Franks attended Christchurch Boys' High School.
 His local rugby club is Linwood.
 He represented New Zealand at Under-21 and Secondary School level.

 While at Christchurch Boys' High School, Franks appeared alongside fellow All Blacks Colin Slade and Matt Todd, as well as former Crusaders Nasi Manu and Tim Bateman.